karthiksreenivasanwork/KarthikSreenivasan.ChatApplication/README.md

 # Demo chat application using Node.js

-This is a demo chat application using Node.js using socket.io, Bootstrap 5.0, JQuery, and Mongo DB.
+This is a demo chat application with Node.js using socket.io, Bootstrap 5.0, JQuery, and Mongo DB.

 ## My LinkedIn Profile | Profile Name: karthiksreenivasan